How to Personalize Your Website's Design and UX for Better Engagement

 A marketing agency, for example, could display healthcare-related case studies to visitors from that sector, while an online learning platform might spotlight courses that build on skills a user has shown interest in previously.

-Visual tools like a mind map maker can also help design teams structure and personalize content flows more effectively by mapping out user needs and content relationships.
+Visual tools like a mind map maker can also help design teams structure and personalize content flows more effectively.

 Boost Personalization with Augmented Reality (AR)